SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 Data in the data lake which has already been exported by this offloading pipeline is not deleted.
 To delete the actual data in your data lake, please use the tooling offered by the data lake provider, e.g. AWS S3 Console or Azure Storage Explorer.
 ##### Monitoring an offloading pipeline

 Click **Show offloading history** to examine the execution history of a pipeline.
-See section [History per offloading job](/datahub/monitoring-offloaded#history-per-offloading-job) for more details.
+See section [Monitoring offloading jobs](/datahub/working-with-datahub/#monitoring-offloading-jobs) for more details.

 <a id="scheduling-an-offloading-job"></a>